sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Progress towards digital autonomy

-Change is constant at ESDC, and as a result, the acquisition and development of IT solutions must consider the flexibility needed to keep pace with legislative changes as well as emerging technologies to offer services that are alike commercial services (e.g., banks, social media, etc.) internally and to citizens.
+Change is constant at ESDC, and as a result, the acquisition and development of IT solutions must consider the flexibility needed to keep pace with legislative changes, as well as emerging technologies, to offer services that are alike commercial services (e.g., banks, social media, etc.) internally and to citizens.

-This is reflected within the Prime Minister's mandate letter to the Minister of Digital Government where an emphasis on the use of open standards and OSS is made:

-> Encourage the use and development of open source products and open data, allowing for experimentation within existing policy directives and building an inventory of validated and secure applications that can be used by government to share knowledge and expertise to support innovation.

-Open standards and OSS have an impact on the digital autonomy of Canada.
-The [Mandatory procedures for EA assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) include designing for cloud mobility and developing exit strategies to avoid vendor lock-in.
 Open standards and OSS can give ESDC and the GC a chance to create and maintain an independent digital approach and stay in control of its processes, its information and its technology, because:

-- open standards and OSS are independent of companies and countries - minimizes the risk of vendor lock-in and political or trade disputes;
+- open standards and OSS are independent of companies and countries – minimizes the risk of vendor lock-in and political or trade disputes;
 - open collaboration is the leading model and provides the most flexible platform for software development at the digital frontier, from cloud, blockchain, high-performance computing and artificial intelligence to the internet of things;
 - leveraging open standards and OSS, ESDC can devise an approach to cloud computing and software-as-a-service (SaaS) that balances advantages and risks;
 - being open and working in the open promotes trust in the ESDC and the GC;